Investigation into Lynch, SHS Basketball Moving Forward

 • If Lynch is guilty of verbally abusing players.

 The second part stems from one parent's comments at the Aug.
 16 board meeting.
-George Metrakos said the players were being "verbally and mentally" abused by the coaches.
+George Metrakos said by the coaches.

 "They (parents) mentioned verbal and psychological abuse," Krupinski said.
 "Once those terms are brought up, we're required to investigate what took place."